 You are free to explore Toronto independently today.
 You might like to visit the city’s most prominent landmark, the 553-metre high CN Tower, which offers superb views over the city from the observation deck.
 Also worth a look is the wonderful Royal Ontario Museum, whose vast collections include everything from ancient Egyptian and Roman antiquities to dinosaur skeletons, meteorites and Native Canadian art.

 Day 6 Toronto - Niagara-on-the-Lake - Niagara Falls

 Before we leave Toronto today we enjoy a city tour, taking in the sights of this engaging city on the northern shore of Lake Ontario.
 We head onwards to Niagara Falls, stopping to visit the pretty town of Niagara-on-the-Lake, founded as a military base in the 18th century.
 It was the site of the 1813 Battle of Fort George between American and British troops, and the restored fort is now an interactive museum.
 We continue to Niagara Falls, one of the great natural wonders of the world.
-Marvel at their awe-inspiring power from the promenade or from the tunnels behind the Falls, or, if you want to get even closer, you can choose to take an optional boat trip to the base of the Falls or a helicopter ride for a panoramic view of this spectacular force of nature.
+Marvel at their awe-inspiring power from the promenade or, if you want to get even closer, you can choose to take an optional boat trip to the base of the Falls or a helicopter ride for a panoramic view of this spectacular force of nature.
 Our hotel for tonight is the Sheraton on the Falls (4T).